Weight gain, crushing fatigue, the inability to sleep…

 These are only some of the symptoms associated with adrenal problems and yet this condition is ignored by so many physicians and Doctors.

 In addition, there is much confusion regarding which is the best way to actually evaluate your cortisol levels and which is the best cortisol test.

 This post will walk you through why testing your cortisol level is important, how to determine if you need testing, the best way to actually test your cortisol, and how to treat yourself once you find out.

 Let’s dive in:

 What is Cortisol & Why do we care about your levels so much?

-Cortisol is a hormone involved in many different function in the body (many we will go over today).
+Cortisol is a hormone involved in many different functions in the body (many we will go over today).

-High levels of cortisol cause problems by itself and may lead to the signs and symptoms of adrenal fatigue.
+High levels of cortisol cause problems by themselves and may lead to the signs and symptoms of adrenal fatigue.

-Dysregulation of cortisol levels also may cause problems with other hormones in your body leading to weight gain, difficulty with concentration and many other symptoms.
+Dysregulation of cortisol levels also may cause problems with other hormones (1) in your body leading to weight gain, difficulty with concentration, and many other symptoms.

 This gives you more than just 1 good reason to not only understand your cortisol levels but to treat them if necessary.